 Begin by brainstorming themes, issues, ideas, and questions that are personally interesting and important to you from the class overall.
 To get started, review your class notes and writing exercises; browse library databases to see what other scholars have written about; and talk to me in office hours.
 As you pre-write, think of a few critical questions: questions that could generate multiple possible answers from different readers.
-How are the various authors we've read responding to various contexts related to Orientalism and Islamophobia?
+How are the various authors we've read responding to various contexts related to colonialism and post-independence politics?
 What do the novels we've read accomplish that is different from other similar genres or texts from different contexts or locations?
 What kinds of complexity are the authors we've read able to grapple with and explore in their writing?
-How does literature and film create a way to look beyond borders and across time periods to better understand different cultures, histories, and experiences?
+How does literature enable us to better understand different cultures, histories, and experiences?

 Prospectus: write up two paragraphs or so in response to these questions and indicating possible directions for your final paper.
-While we are only beginning on Burnt Shadows, the first section provides many potential avenues for analysis.
-My hope is that if you establish a topic or two to focus on early on, you'll be able to note significant passages throughout Burnt Shadows for the final.
+While we are only beginning on A State of Freedom, the first section provides many potential avenues for analysis in terms of: narratitive form and genre; continuities between colonial and postcolonial history; diaspora and return; intersections between caste, nationality, class, and gender; etc. My hope is that if you establish a topic or two to focus on early on, you'll be able to note significant passages throughout A State of Freedom for the final paper and be well prepared for writing on either of the final texts when the time comes.